project-bluebird/simurgh/docs/install.md

 True
 >>>
 ```
-Success!
+_Success!_

 ## Birdhouse

-Birdhouse required Bluesky and Bluebird to both be running in order to get
+Birdhouse requires Bluesky and Bluebird to both be running in order to get
 working.

 ```bash
 >>> import pydodo